Louisiana Voodoo: Deities

-Louisiana Voodoo has no formal theology, although it displays its own spiritual hierarchy.
-Writing in the 2010s, the Voodoo practitioner and poet Brenda Marie Osbey described a belief in "a somewhat distant but single deity" being part of the religion, while Rory O'Neill Schmitt and Rosary Hartel O'Neill expressed the belief that contemporary Voodoo was monotheistic.
-Many practitioners of Voodoo have not seen their religion as being in intrinsic conflict with the Roman Catholicism that was dominant along the Mississippi River.
+Although it displayed its own spiritual hierarchy, Louisiana Voodoo had no formal theology.
+Many practitioners of Voodoo did not see their religion as being in intrinsic conflict with the Catholicism that was dominant along the Mississippi River, and thus practiced both religions.
+Despite this, there was no clear evidence of the Christian God being incorporated into the Voodoo pantheon.
+Anderson suggested that Voodooists may have seen the worship of God as something that was best done in a Christian church.

-Louisiana Voodoo also displayed a range of lesser deities, the names of which were recorded in various 19th-century sources.
-One of the chief deities was Blanc Dani, also known as Monsieur Danny, Voodoo Magnian, and Grandfather Rattlesnake.
-He was depicted as a serpent and associated with discord and the defeat of enemies.
+The names of Louisiana Voodoo's deities were recorded in various 19th-century sources.
+These deities seem to derive predominantly from spirits venerated around the Bight of Benin.
+In contrast to Haitian Vodou, there is no evidence that these were divided into groups known as nanchon (nations).

+One of the most important deities was Blanc Dani, also known as Daniel Blanc or Monsieur Danny.
+The earliest records of him date from 1880, and it is probable that he derives from Dan or Da, a deity venerated by the Fon and Ewe people and whose worship centred largely around Ouidah (in modern Benin).
+In West Africa, Dan is associated with the color white and this may explain suggestions from the Louisiana material that Blanc Dani was perceived as a white man.

+Although there are no specific references to Blanc Dani being a serpent, the prominence of snakes within Louisiana Voodoo might have been an allusion to Blanc Dani, for Dan is often associated with snakes in both West Africa and in his Haitian form, Damballa.
 Another recorded name, Dambarra Soutons, may be an additional name for Blanc Dani.
+A similar figure, Grandfather Rattlesnake, appeared in the 19th-century folklore of African-American Missourians and may also be a development of the same West African character.

 It is also possible that Blanc Dani was ultimately equated with another deity, known as the Grand Zombi, whose name meant "Great God" or "Great Spirit;" the term Zombi derives from the Kongo Bantu term nzambi (god).
-Another prominent deity was Papa Lébat, also called Liba, LaBas, or Laba Limba, and he was seen as a trickster as well as a doorkeeper; he is the only one of these New Orleans deities with an unequivocally Yoruba origin.
+Another prominent deity was Papa Lébat, also called Liba, LaBas, or Laba Limba, and he was seen as a trickster as well as a doorkeeper; his name stems from the Yoruba deity Legba, with Fandrich suggesting that he was the only one of these New Orleans deities with an unequivocally Yoruba origin.

-Monsieur Assonquer, also known as Onzancaire and On Sa Tier, was associated with good fortune, while Monsieur Agoussou or Vert Agoussou was associated with love.
+Monsieur Assonquer, also known as Onzancaire and On Sa Tier, was associated with good fortune in Louisiana Voodoo.
+His name may suggest an origin in the Yoruba figure Osanyin.

+Another Louisiana character, Monsieur Agoussou or Vert Agoussou, was associated with love.
 Vériquité was a spirit associated with the causing of illness, while Monsieur d'Embarass was linked to death.
 Charlo was a child deity.
 The names of several other deities are recorded, but with little known about their associations, including Jean Macouloumba, who was also known as Colomba; Maman You; and Yon Sue.
 There was also a deity called Samunga, called upon by practitioners in Missouri when they were collecting mud.

-The Voodoo revival of the late 20th century has drawn many of its deities from Haitian Vodou, where these divinities are called lwa.
-Among the lwa commonly venerated are Oshun, Ezili la Flambo, Erzuli Freda, Ogo, Mara, and Legba.
-These can be divided into separate nanchon (nations), such as the Rada and the Petwo.
-Glassman's New Orleans temple for instance has separate altars to the Rada and Petwo lwa.
-Each of these is associated with particular items, colors, numbers, foodstuff, and drinks.
-They are often considered to be intermediaries of God, who in Haitian Vodou is usually termed Le Bon Dieu.